 The video shows a "moving still life" in photographic resolution.
 It is presented on a wall mounted flat panel display.

-In this scenario several contradicting levels of time are shown simultaneously.
-The video is the result of a computer controlled setting being photographed over the course of several weeks.
+In the video several contradicting levels of time are shown at once.
+It is the result of a computer controlled setting being photographed over the period of many weeks.

 Title "on-time" = the time, that something is (switched) »on«.